 Many students are unsure whether to apply to the Master's or Ph.D. program.
 If you have a relatively strong background, with eight or more one-semester courses in the mathematical sciences beyond calculus, we encourage you to apply for the Ph.D. program.
 Administratively, it makes little difference.
 Students in the Master's program can easily move to the Ph.D. program after obtaining the Master's Degree, and students in the Ph.D. program can pick up a Master's Degree without making an academic detour.
 The reason we encourage strong students to apply for the Ph.D. program is that the university has several fellowships that can be used to recruit top applicants, and these are available only to those who have been admitted to the Ph.D. program.

-The university has several special fellowships for new students, including the Othmer Graduate Fellowships, which pay $8000 per year beyond the GTA stipend for up to three years.
+The university has several special fellowships for new students, including the Othmer Graduate Fellowships, which pays up to $8000 per year beyond the GTA stipend for up to three years.
 The first round of fellowship offers will be in February, and students who have completed their applications by the deadline will receive full consideration for fellowships.

 We are frequently asked about the acceptance rates of applicants for financial support in our graduate program.
 In 2017, 33% of completed applications were accepted with an offer of funding to our graduate program.